ghanizadev/comic-clan-nodejs-api/README.md

 Build a complete REST API to be consumed by a new social network focused in comic books.
 The client has the following requests:

-- The aplication consists in store and provide posts, comments made by users from ComicClan community.
+- The application consists in a store and provide posts, comments made by users from ComicClan community.
 - The API will be consumed by a desktop front-end and a mobile app.

 ## Features